timescale/docs.timescale.com-content/tutorials/telegraf-output-plugin.md

 2019-05-23T13:48:09Z I! [agent] Config: Interval:10s, Quiet:false, Hostname:"local", Flush Interval:10s
 ```

-In the output you can notice the loaded inputs (cpu) and outputs (postgresql) along with the global tags and the intervals with which the agent will collect the data from the inputs, and flush to the outputs.
+In the output you can notice the loaded inputs (`cpu`) and outputs (`postgresql`) along with the global tags and the intervals with which the agent will collect the data from the inputs, and flush to the outputs.
 We can stop the execution of Telegraf after ~10-15 seconds.

-Let us now connect to our PostgreSQL instance and introspect the data
+Let us now connect to our PostgreSQL instance and inspect the data

 ```
 $ psql -U postgres -h localhost
 ```

 The cpu input plugin has one measurement, called cpu, and it's stored in a table of the same name (by default in the public schema).
-So with the SQL query `SELECT * FROM cpu`, depending on how long you left Telegraf running you will see the table populated with some values, and we can find the average usage per cpu core with `SELECT cpu, avg(usage_user) FROM cpu GROUP BY cpu` and the output would look like
+So with the SQL query `SELECT * FROM cpu`, depending on how long you left Telegraf running you will see the table populated with some values.
+We can find the average usage per cpu core with `SELECT cpu, avg(usage_user) FROM cpu GROUP BY cpu`.
+The output should look like

 ```
     cpu    |       avg